We’ll help get you across some things most young and healthy people should consider. But everyone’s health needs

 Hospital insurance also gives you the peace of mind that, if you need hospital treatment, you can skip the public

 hospital waiting line by going to a private hospital instead.

-Plus, Hospital insurance let's you choose your time of treatment, so you can accommodate your other commitments
+Plus, Hospital insurance gives you more control over when you’re treated, so you can accommodate your other

-like work or holidays.
-And you can choose your own specialist.
+commitments like work or holidays.
+You can also choose your own specialist.

-considering if you regularly claim for things like glasses or dental check-ups, because Medicare
+With Extras insurance, it's worth considering if you regularly claim for things like glasses or dental check-ups,

-doesn’t pay anything towards those kinds of services.
+because Medicare doesn’t cover anything towards those kinds of services.